 In many cases, the colour of a summer leaf is green, and this is because of the green pigment – chlorophyll.

-Chlorophyll in the leaf reacts with sunlight and carbon dioxide to create carbohydrate, which in turn then travels down through the plant to feed every cell.
+Chlorophyll in the leaf reacts with sunlight and carbon dioxide to create carbohydrate and Oxygen.
+The carbohydrate then travels down through the plant to feed every cell, and the Oxygen is returned to the surrounding air.

 A variety of factors come into play as autumn approaches which affect the leaf, amongst which are air temperature and length of daylight hours.